 So with Earth Day approaching, I have to ask: are you just into making a buck with your business – or are you looking to make a difference too?

 Email etiquette very often goes out the window in our informal world.
-And with email as a primary mode for professional business communications, you should pay a bit more attention to some important details.
+And with email as a primary mode for business communications, you should pay a bit more attention to some important details.

 We now live in a world of immediate gratification.
 Everything is urgent or